johnty/exampleWiringPi/README.md

   (will investigate...)

-for cross compile, make sure the built wiringPi libs are in the right system path, and headers updated on the compile host in the include directory above.
+for cross compile, make sure the built wiringPi libs are in the right system path (e.g. $(RPI_ROOT)/usr/lib or somewhere like that), and headers updated on the compile host in the include directory above.